-A shipping container is a huge investment.
+A marine or shipping container is a huge investment.
 Naturally you’d want your purchase to be worth the cost and built to last a good few years.

 A shipping container’s lifespan, however, greatly depends on a number of factors, including: